Integrable Wilson loops in ABJM: a $Y$-system computation of the cusp anomalous dimension: Cusp anomalous dimension from a set of BTBA equations

 where the rotation matrix ${\cal O} (\theta)$ is given by

+Note that we are only considering the case of a Wilson line with a geometric cusp $\theta$, i.e. we are not including an internal cusp angle $\varphi$\footnote{The internal cusp $\varphi$ should account for an R-symmetry rotation in a plane that includes the $I=1$ direction.
+However, such a rotated line would not share any supersymmetries with the vacuum state written in \eqref{susyinsertion0}, which would notoriously difficult the computation of the corresponding rotation matrix.}.
 The words ${\it up}$ and ${\it down}$ in \eqref{Luscher ABJM-1} and \eqref{Luscher ABJM-2} refer to the reflection matrices of impurities in the upper or lower off-diagonal blocks of the corresponding supermatrix, respectively.
 It is crucial to recall that the charge conjugate of a type $A$ (or $B$) magnon in the upper off-diagonal block spin chain is a type $B$ (or $A$) magnon in the lower off-diagonal block spin chain.
 Then, taking into account that

 we arrive at

 Otherwise stated, from now on we will return to work only with reflection matrices of magnons in the upper off-diagonal block.
 Moreover, to simplify the notation we will again refer to them simply as $R_{A}$ and $R_{B}$.